 To start your succulent off right, ensure that it’s planted in well-draining soil.
 It will grow and look its best when planted in the garden.
 But if you live outside of its growing zones, plant the succulent in a container that you can bring indoors for the winter.
 Plan to water when the soil dries out, fertilize annually, and separate crowded plants as needed.

 Topsy Debbi prefers to grow in full sun, meaning at least six hours of direct sunlight on most days.
 Too little light can result in a leggy plant, rather than the tight rosette it’s known for.
 However, the succulent will appreciate some shade from the harsh afternoon sun, especially in the warmest parts of its growing zones, to protect it from sunburn.

 Soil with sharp drainage is essential for Topsy Debbi.
 It prefers a sandy or gravelly soil.
-When grow in containers, a potting mix made especially for succulents and cacti is ideal.
+When grown in containers, a potting mix made especially for succulents and cacti is ideal.

 Temperature and Humidity

 This succulent does not tolerate frost well, but it can handle the hot temperatures of its growing zones.
-When grown indoors, make sure to keep it away from cold drafts, including blowing from air conditioning.
-Topsy Debbi prefers low to moderate humidity levels, and average household humidity is typically fine for it.
-However, high humidity can cause the soil to retain too much moisture, which can lead to an unhealthy plant.
+Topsy Debbi prefers low to moderate humidity levels.
+High humidity can cause the soil to retain too much moisture, which can lead to an unhealthy plant.